Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 4) social media logins
 5) add more to terms of service and privacy policy
 6) Add feature for rating products by customer
+7) build out trending products so it doesnt just take favourited products but also only shows then for a set time.